Post-Baccalaureate OTD Curriculum

 All courses must be taken sequentially as indicated in the program of study.
 Students may request in writing to the department chairperson (or designee) any deviations from the course sequence, waivers from occupational therapy courses, and/or transfer credits from other occupational therapy programs.
 All requests must be approved by the APRC and the department chairperson.

-- Students must complete all the required didactic coursework and be in good academic standing prior to starting Level II fieldwork (OT 780 and OT 781).
+- Students must complete all the required didactic coursework and be in good academic standing prior to starting Level II fieldwork (OTD 580 and OTD 581).

 - All Level II fieldwork experiences must be completed within 12 months following completion of the didactic portion of the program.

-- Students must complete all didactic coursework and Level II fieldwork, be in good academic standing and pass a comprehensive exam prior to starting the Doctoral Capstone Experience (OT 791) and Project (OT 790).
+- Students must complete all didactic coursework and Level II fieldwork, be in good academic standing and pass a comprehensive exam prior to starting the Doctoral Capstone Experience (OTD 791) and Project (OTD 790).

 - The Doctoral Capstone Experience and Project must be completed within 12 months following the successful passing of the comprehensive exam.